Roy Chapman

 Roy Clifford Chapman (18 March 1934 – 21 March 1983) was an English professional football player and manager.
 He was the father of former Arsenal and Leeds United striker Lee Chapman.

-An inside-forward, he started his career at Aston Villa in 1952, before he moved on to Lincoln City five years later to find first team football.
-In 1961 he was sold to Mansfield Town, where he remained for the next four years, before he returned to Lincoln as the club's player-manager in 1965.
-He gave up his management duties the following year, before moving on to Port Vale in 1967.
-In all he scored 200 goals in 415 games in the Football League.
+An inside-forward, he started his career at Aston Villa in 1952 before he moved on to Lincoln City five years later to find first-team football.
+In 1961, he was sold to Mansfield Town, where he remained for four years, before returning to Lincoln as the club's player-manager in 1965.
+He gave up his management duties the following year before moving on to Port Vale in 1967.
+He scored 200 goals in 415 games in the Football League.

 In 1969, he joined Stafford Rangers via Chester.
-He was also given the management job at Rangers, and held this position until 1975, at which point he was made manager of Stockport County.
-His reign at Stockport was brief, and he became a coach before returning to Stafford for a second spell as manager in 1977, before he left for a second time in 1980.
-As Stafford manager he led the club to a Northern Premier League, FA Trophy, and Staffordshire Senior Cup treble in 1972; as well as another Staffs Cup victory in 1973 and another FA Trophy success in 1979.
+He was also given the manager job at Rangers and held this position until 1975 when he was made manager of Stockport County.
+His reign at Stockport was brief, and he became a coach before returning to Stafford for a second spell as manager in 1977 before he left for a second time in 1980.
+As Stafford manager, he led the club to a Northern Premier League, FA Trophy, and Staffordshire Senior Cup treble in 1972, as well as another Staffs Cup victory in 1973 and another FA Trophy success in 1979.